Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: The pull-back of an abelian logarithm to an annulus

-\begin{lemma} Let $V \neq 0$ be a linear subspace of the space of regular differentials on~$C$ of codimension~$r$ and let $N_D$ denote the number of residue disks whose union is~$C_D(k)$.
+\begin{lemma} Let $V \neq 0$ be a linear subspace of codimension~$r$ of the space of regular differentials on~$C$ and let $N_D$ denote the number of disks whose union is~$C_D(k)$.
 Then the functions~$\lambda_\omega$ for $\omega \in V$ have at most

 common zeros in~$C_D(k)$.
 If $p > e + 1$, then we can take the bound to be

 \end{lemma}